 Real Estate Taxes

-Qualifying Bryan and College Station property taxes can amount to sizeable deductions.
+Qualifying Bryan and College Station property taxes can amount to sizable deductions.
 If, in the home buying process, you reimbursed a seller for prepaid property taxes, that amount can qualify, too.

 As in all financial planning, you should consult your accountant or other tax professional before making any important decisions.
 And whenever buying or selling a College Station property makes sense for your family, I’m standing by to answer all of your College Station real estate questions.